alexfinnarn/dotfiles/README.md

 The included JAR file in this repo is enough to get that damn annoying termnial bar to behave.
 I'll tell you that much so far...

+### Node

+The Node project keeps changing how it wants you to install itself.
+Currently, you just download it from https://nodejs.org/en/.
+Don't try to install it via the Homebrew.